princefishthrower/chrisfrew.in/src/content/blog/magento-2-geo-ip-redirect-using-ipstack/index.md

 }
 ```

-Keep in mind this isn't a router in the _true_ sense, since we're not routing to any specific controller.
+Keep in mind this isn't a router in the _true_ sense since we're not routing to any specific controller.

-However, since the `setCurrentStore()` call must occur before any controller is executed, I believe it must exist in a router.
+However, since the call to `setCurrentStore()` must occur before any controller is executed, I believe it must exist in a router.
 If you have a better alternative, please shoot me an email at `frewin.christopher@gmail.com`.

-You may also want to add a default case after the `foreach` if you don't find a matching store, but that can anyway be configured admin - simply ensure your default store is correct, and magento will use that store context if `setCurrentStore()` is never touched in the router.
+You may also want to add a default case after the `foreach` if you don't find a matching store, but that can anyway be configured admin - simply ensure your default store is correct, and Magento will use that store context if `setCurrentStore()` is never touched in the router.

 Also note that we only set the store level context, not the store _view_ context.
 In our example, this is fine, since we have only one store view per store.
-But if you have multiple store views per store, you could go on to add another filter based on the visitors browser preferred language, for example, if you have multiple store views per language under a store.
+But if you have multiple store views per store, you could go on to add another filter based on the visitor's browser preferred language, for example, if you have multiple store views per language under a store.
 [Some hints on how to get the user's preferred browser language are here](https://stackoverflow.com/questions/3770513/detect-browser-language-in-php).

 ## Thanks!

 That's about it for this one.
 We've built a SessionManager plugin and a router to dynamically set the correct Magento 2 store context via ipstack's Geo IP API, using our shopper's location.

 Please let me know of any errors or issues by sending me an email at <a href="mailto:frewin.christopher@gmail.com">frewin.christopher@gmail.com</a>

 Cheers! :beer: